Particular/docs.particular.net/transports/upgrades/sqlserver-4to5.md

 WARNING: To prevent message-loss, all endpoints must be configured to use the same subscriptions table.

-NOTE: If the endpoint is explicitly configured to use a schema, then the schema for the subscription table must also be explicitly set.
+If the endpoints use different schemas and/or catalogs, the subscription table name needs to be explicitly set to the same value in each endpoint.

 #### Backwards compatibility configuration